Wallaroo Core Concepts

 State, operates on that input and state (possibly making state updates), and optionally producing an output of some type

-- Source -- Input point for data from external systems into an application.
+- Source -- Ingress (input) point for data from external systems into a Wallaroo application.

-- Sink -- Output point from an application to external systems.
+- Sink -- Egress (output) point from a Wallaroo application to external systems.

 - Decoder -- Code that transforms a stream of bytes from an external system into a series of application input types.